zorzalerrante/datagramas/README.md

 Until now, we have explained how datagramas allows you to code and render visualizations.
 They are already usable on the Jupyter
 Notebook, but you want to export the visualization into a reusable chart that you can use in your projects.
-If so, it's your lucky day! datagramas includes that functionality through a method called `scaffold`.
+If so, it's your lucky day!
+Datagramas includes that functionality through a method called `scaffold`.

 For example, if you look at the `barchart` example you will find this notebook cell: